Teaching after retirement

 A retired teacher may work as a short-term (Casual) substitute, a long-term (Non casual) substitute or as a fixed-term teacher.

-Please note that rates of pay for non-casual substitutes are set at a daily rate which is based on the first point of the February 2012 scale.
-As a result of increases secured by the INTO under the Lansdowne Road Agreement, this scale is being gradually increased by the addition of the equivalent of an honours primary degree allowance, together with the incorporation of the old supervision payment into the pay scale.
+Please note that rates of pay for non-casual substitutes are set at a daily rate which is based on the first point of the January 2011 scale.
+As a result of increases secured by the INTO under the Lansdowne Road Agreement, this scale has been increased by the addition of the equivalent of an honours primary degree allowance, together with the incorporation of the old supervision payment into the pay scale.

 Rates of pay as are follows:

-- Fixed Term Contract: Retired teachers undertaking a fixed term contract are regarded as new entrants and their pay scale is based on the first point of the February 2012 scale, which is being revised under the Lansdowne Road agreement as mentioned above.
+- Fixed Term Contract: Retired teachers undertaking a fixed term contract are regarded as new entrants and their pay scale is based on the first point of the January 2011 scale, which has been increased by the incorporation of the equivalent of the honours primary degree allowance plus the equivalent of the supervision allowance.

 Abatement of Pension: